Shapuree Island

-Shapuree, Shahpori, Shah Parir, Shapura, or Shinmabyu Island (শাহপরী দ্বীপ; ရှင်မဖြူကျွန်း) is located in Bangladesh at the mouth of the Naf River, a maritime-boundary between Bangladesh and Myanmar.
-Historically, it was claimed by the British during the First Anglo-Burmese War.
+Shapuree, Shahpori, Shah Parir, Shapura, or Shinmabyu Island (শাহপরী দ্বীপ; ရှင်မဖြူကျွန်း) is an island in Bangladesh at the mouth of the Naf River, a maritime-boundary between Bangladesh and Myanmar.

+Etymology

+According to some, the island was named by combining the name of Shah Shuja’s title "Shah" and his wife Pari Banu’s name "Pari".

+Geography

 The island forms an extension of the peninsula of Teknaf Upazila.

+History

+Historically, the island was claimed by the British during the First Anglo-Burmese War.

-The island plays an important role as a likely landing place for boatloads of refugees crossing the Naf River from Myanmar, attempting to reach Bangladesh.
+Recently, it has often been the landing place for boatloads of refugees crossing the Naf River from Myanmar, attempting to reach Bangladesh, as well as Bangladeshi border guards pushing the refugees attempting a crossing back into Myanmar.